Systems Dynamics: The Importance of Avoiding Gender Bias in Performance Reviews

 Systems Dynamics overview

 Systems Dynamics involves the construction of simulation models that assist with obtaining a clearer understanding of social and corporate systems.
 All that exists are systems and parts of systems (i.e., subsystems), from micro to macro levels (Anderson & Johnson, 1997).

 Systems comprise a complex web of interrelated, interconnected causes and effects.
 One aspect within a system inevitably affects one or more other areas within that system and often within one or more systems external to itself.
 The prior statements describe the phenomenon that comprises the concept of Systems Dynamics.

 Let us dig deeper into systems, the concept of systems thinking, and how leaders can develop and execute befitting and effective strategies through purposeful cognizance and persistent consideration of systems dynamics (i.e., systems thinking).

 What is a system?

-For example, physical systems’ components include things you can touch, while intangible systems’ components include things like processes, policies, interpersonal relationships or interactions, information flows, feelings, values, and beliefs (Anderson & Johnson, 1997).
+For example, physical systems’ components include things you can touch, while intangible components include processes, policies, interpersonal relationships or interactions, information flows, feelings, values, and beliefs (Anderson & Johnson, 1997).
 Essentially, systems are massive networks of embedded, interconnected nodes (Anderson & Johnson, 1997).